gentoo/qt/README.rst

 Please note that we use the following versioning scheme:

-- 4.x.y_beta, 4.x.y_rc are official pre-releases
+- 4.x.y_beta, 4.x.y_rc are official pre-releases.
-- 4.x.9999[-kde-qt] is "live" code from Nokia's Qt Software git repository
+- 4.x.9999[-kde-qt] is "live" code from Nokia's Qt Software git repository.
         - 4.x.9999[stable-branch] is cloning the Nokia's stable-branch tree.
         This code is consider stable enough for everyday usage but it gets bumped quite rarely.
         - 4.x.9999[-stable-branch] is cloning the Nokia's master tree.
-        This code is highly experimental and gets a lots of daily updates.
+        This code is highly experimental and gets a lot of daily updates.
-- 4.6.9999[kde-qt] is "live" code from KDE's kde-qt git repository
+- 4.6.9999[kde-qt] is "live" code from KDE's kde-qt git repository.

-The corresponding sets we defined are:
+The corresponding sets we define are:

 qt-all-4.7
 	the latest official pre-release.